katPrime33/TE-Exercises/10_Review_Application/exercise/README.md

 The first one accepts all the arguments needed to create a new `Employee`: `employeeID`, `firstName`, `lastName`, `email`, `department`, and `hireDate`.

 > Note: The first constructor doesn't include a `double` argument for the salary.
-Make sure to initialize each employees' salary to the static constant you created.
+Make sure to initialize each employees' salary to 60000.00.

 The second constructor is a no-argument constructor.
 This constructor allows you to create your `Employee` objects in multiple ways.